Twisting asymptotically-flat spacetimes: Metric formalism

 A natural question is then whether the data $(\tau,e^i)$ can be seen as induced from the bulk metric, just as it is the case for $(v,q)$.
-This turns out to indeed be the case, as explained in the construction of the Carroll covariant Newman--Unti and Bondi--Sachs gauges in \cite{Ciambelli:2020eba,Ciambelli:2020ftk,Campoleoni:2022wmf,Mittal:2022ywl,Campoleoni:2023fug,Hartong:2025jpp}.
+This turns out to indeed be the case, as explained in the construction of the Carroll covariant Newman--Unti and Bondi--Sachs gauges in \cite{Ciambelli:2020eba,Ciambelli:2020ftk,Campoleoni:2022wmf,Mittal:2022ywl,Campoleoni:2023fug,Hartong:2025jpp,Fiorucci:2025twa}.
 In these references, after translating the notations to the present work, the authors start from a gauge in which $g_{rr}=0$ and then impose $\Gamma^A_{rr}=0$, which in our case means that $\kappa=0$ or equivalently $\partial_rZ_a=0\Rightarrow Z_a=L_a$.
 Then they impose either the BS gauge by setting $\Gamma^A_{Ar}=0$ or the NU gauge by setting $\Gamma^r_{rr}=0$.
 The resulting parametrization of their bulk metric is \be \de s^2=-2\tau_A\de x^A\de r+g_{AB}\de x^A\de x^B, \ee with $g_{AB}=r^2\delta_{ij}e^i_Ae^j_B+\O(r)$ of degenerate signature $(0,+,+)$, $\tau_A=\mathcal{O}(1)$ and $\tau_Ae_i^A=0$.
 When pulled-back to null infinity, this leads exactly to the ruled Carrollian structure described above \cite{Ciambelli:2025mex}.
 Importantly, here the line element inferred from \eqref{metric} reduces to \be \de s^2=2\ell \de r+g_{AB}\de x^A\de x^B=\gamma_{ab}\de x^a\de x^b+\ell\big(\ell g_{uu}+2\de r+2(X_a-\Omega_a)\de x^a\big), \ee where the null 1-form is \be \ell=-\tau=-\de u+L_a\de x^a, \ee and where $g_{uu}=2U+X_a(X^a-2\Omega^a)$.
 This shows that the twist potential $L_a$ has a natural interpretation in terms of a Carrollian structure at the boundary.
-In the standard Bondi gauge with $g_{ra}=0$ the Ehresmann connection is fixed to $\tau=\de u$ and the local Carroll boost symmetry is broken.
+In the standard Bondi gauge with $g_{ra}=0$ the Ehresmann connection is fixed to $\tau=\de u$ and the local Carroll boost symmetry is reduced by the requirement that $\Upsilon_a=-\partial_af$.
 Accordingly, $\lambda_i$ above is forced to vanish and in our notations this translated into the condition $\Upsilon_a=-\partial_af$.
 On the contrary, when the twist potential is present in the solution space the boundary Carroll covariance is restored.
+From the point of view of working with a relaxed Ehresmann connection and thereby describing a twist potential in $g_{ra}\neq0$, the work \cite{Campoleoni:2023fug} is the closest to what we are presenting here.
+This reference has also the advantage of working with a non-vanishing cosmological constant, as the aim there was to study the flat limit.